stefanrenne/SwiftErrorHandler/README.md

   class func `default`(for view: ErrorHandlerView) -> ErrorHandler {
     return ErrorHandler(for: view)
       .on(error: .code(NSURLErrorTimedOut), then: .present(alert: ConfirmableAlert(title: "Timeout occurred", confirmTitle: "Retry", confirmAction: { error in print("retry network call") })))
-      .on(error: .type(CustomError.noInternet), then: .present(alert: ConfirmableAlert(title: "Did you turn off the internet?", confirmTitle: "No")))
+      .on(error: .type(NetworkError.noInternet), then: .present(alert: ConfirmableAlert(title: "Did you turn off the internet?", confirmTitle: "No")))
-      .on(error: .type(CustomError.logout), then: .present(alert: RejectableAlert(title: "Are you sure you want to logout?", confirmTitle: "Yes", rejectTitle: "No")))
+      .on(error: .type(NetworkError.logout), then: .present(alert: RejectableAlert(title: "Are you sure you want to logout?", confirmTitle: "Yes", rejectTitle: "No")))
       .always(.perform(action: logErrorToAnalytics))
       .onNoMatch(.present(alert: ConfirmableAlert(title: "Something went wrong", confirmTitle: "Ok"))) }